 The Curriculum Manager (full-time, year-round) is responsible for the development, implementation and management of Orlando REP curriculums throughout our educational programs.
 This includes ongoing Teaching Artist mentorship as well as leading classes and residencies as a Teaching Artist.
 The Curriculum Manager also provides general support to the Education Department and serves as a positive representative for Orlando REP in the community.
 The Curriculum Manager reports directly to the Senior Director of Education.

-Duties and Responsibilities:
+Individual Duties and Responsibilities:

 - Manage classroom behavior, procedures, and assessments

-- Maintain check in/out sheets
+- Supervise and maintain check in/out sheets for Youth Academy programs

 - Attend all required meetings and training sessions